-- 1. proof of current enrollment or readmission to ASU and the College of Nursing in good standing; - 2. transcripts from all colleges attended; and - all other admission requirements as outlined under "Admission," page 474.
+- proof of current enrollment or readmission to ASU and the College of Nursing in good standing; - 2. transcripts from all colleges attended; and - 3. all other admission requirements as outlined under "Admission," page 174.

 Arizona State Board of Nursing Requirement.
 To be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN), a student must have a high school diploma or GED certificate as well as proof of graduation from an approved nursing program.
 Arizona State law prohibits an individual convicted of a felony from applying for nursing licensure or certification until five years after the date of absolute discharge of the sentence.
-Application for, and passage of, the NCLEX-RN is the sole responsibility of the student.